eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Getting <http://www.omg.org/gettingstarted/omg_idl.htm>`__\ Startedpage
 and the `DDS specification <http://www.omg.org/spec/DDS/>`__.

-In the future we will provide the following:
+In the future, we will provide the following:

  1. Tutorial document